Nethers Farm

 When you're done collecting, you must visit the side porch to weigh your rocks, calculate your total fee ($5 plus 50-cents per pound of rock).
 The money is to be put in a furnished envelope and slipped under the inside door.
 If nobody is around to collect your fee, this works on the honor system, so be please be honorable should you decide to visit the Nethers Farm.

-Update June 2023 - The following was provided to me by Derek who visited the site in early June 2023.
+The following great news update was provided to me by Rex who visited the site May 15, 2025.

 The two-track dirt road leading to the collecting area is directly across the street from the farm.